-Madeira is a decidedly white-collar city, with fully 88.80% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Madeira is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Madeira who work in management occupations (16.73%), office and administrative support (12.54%), and sales jobs (12.05%).
+Madeira is a decidedly white-collar city, with fully 96.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Madeira is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Madeira who work in management occupations (23.09%), business and financial occupations (11.69%), and teaching (11.25%).

 Also of interest is that Madeira has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Madeira telecommute to their jobs.
-Overall, about 7.74% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.08% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Madeira home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madeira residents report their race to be White, followed by Asian.
-Important ancestries of people in Madeira include Irish, English, Italian, and Greek.
+Important ancestries of people in Madeira include German, Irish, English, Italian, and French.

 The most common language spoken in Madeira is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.